ricardomonte/weather-app/README.md

 - Go to the main page.
 - Press the "Code" button and get the repo link.
 - Clone it using git command "git clone".
-- Create a new file in root .env
-- In .env file add: WEATHER_KEY='here goes your key from openweathermap'.

 ## :bust_in_silhouette: Author